Israeli government says Trump to host Netanyahu at White House

 Trump to host Netanyahu at White House on December 29: Israeli government

-Prime minister has said duo will discuss ‘difficult’ phase two of Gaza ceasefire, which concerns governance of enclave.
+Israel’s prime minister has said the duo will discuss ‘difficult’ phase two of Gaza ceasefire, which concerns governance of the enclave.

 United States President Donald Trump will host Israeli Prime Minister Benjamin Netanyahu at the White House on December 29, according to an Israeli government spokesperson.